-MPI may initiate an investigation in accordance with standard investigation practices in the National Biosecurity Response System, consistent with its minimum commitments, to the point where MPI determines whether or not a biosecurity risk exists.
+MPI may initiate an investigation following procedures in the National Biosecurity Response System, to the point where MPI determines whether or not a biosecurity risk exists.
+This is consistent with MPI's role and responsibility.
+MPI may require and use powers under the Biosecurity Act during the investigation.

-MPI may ask for industry assistance with the investigation and expects that Industry Parties to this OA will cooperate with MPI's investigation as MPI may reasonably request of those Parties.
+MPI may additionally ask for industry assistance with the investigation and expects that Industry Parties to this OA will cooperate with MPI's investigation as MPI may reasonably request of those Parties.